What Does Cilantro Taste Like?

 Round 3 — model settings: With the large model selected, experiment with the available parameters:

 Cilantro is an ideal demo question because it has a concrete, sensory answer students can verify from their own experience — and because the soap-taste detail is a meaningful test of whether a model has encountered real knowledge about the world, or just plausible-sounding filler.
-The genetic variation angle also opens a brief but productive conversation about what “training data” actually means: the model knows about cilantro-as-soap because enough people wrote about it.
+The genetic variation angle also opens a brief but productive conversation about what “training data” actually means: the model knows about cilantro-as-soap because enough people wrote about it and it “knew” enough to not filter it out.

 The parameter demo grounds abstract concepts — temperature, tokens, sampling — in something students can observe in real time rather than read about in a textbook.
 Most students arrive thinking AI is a single, fixed thing.
 This activity gives them a concrete counter-example in under 30 minutes.

-The specific models available on the Allen AI Playground change over time — the contrast between small and large models is the point, not any particular model name.
+The specific models available on the Allen AI Playground change over time — the contrast between small and large models is the point, not any particular model’s result.
 If the playground changes its interface or model lineup, the activity still works; just find the smallest and largest options available.

-The activity works best when students generate responses on their own devices so they can see variation across the class — even the same prompt to the same model will produce slightly different output each time, which is itself worth discussing.
+The activity works best when students generate their own responses so they can see variation across the class — even the same prompt to the same model will produce slightly different output each time, which is itself worth discussing.
+Everyone generalizes about “AI output,” which makes sense, but students benefit from seeing how much variation lives inside that phrase.